mkalten/TUIO11_MaxMSP/README.txt

 TUIO messages received from any TUIO enabled tracker or TUIO simulator.
 This package provides a MaxMSP extra for Windows and MacOS X.

-The TuioClient object takes an alternative port number as an optional argument.
-The default TUIO port is 3333.
+The TuioClient object takes an alternative UDP port number as an optional argument.
+The default TUIO/UDP port is 3333.

 There are two outputs, the first one is sending all relevant TUIO events such as addObject, updateObject and removeObject